Latest News

 Andy Home: LME storage capacity drops as politics disrupt metal flows

-London Metal Exchange (LME)'s global warehousing capability shrank by 4.25 percent in the first half 2025, despite opening new delivery locations at Hong Kong and Jeddah in Saudi Arabia.
+London Metal Exchange (LME)'s global warehousing capability shrank by 4.25 percent in the first half 2025, despite opening new delivery locations at Hong Kong and Jeddah, the Saudi Arabian port.

 The total registered storage space is at its lowest since the Exchange began publishing quarterly updates in 2016: 3.2 million sq. m.